kiebel/wp-teachpress/trunk/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 2.3.0 - (06.06.2011) =
+* New: teachPress is now compatible with WordPress 3.2
+* New: An option for selecting all checkboxes is now available in some admin menus
+* New: The deactivation of the course/publication system is possible
+* Changed: Visibility handling for courses
+* Bugfix: Fixed a bug in the shortcode [tpcourselist]: With activated permalink structure it was in some cases for users not possible to select an other semester
+* Bugfix: Fixed a bug in the page menu: Wrong page number calculation under determined conditions
+* Bugfix: Fixed a bug in the enrollments system: If the course and the sub-course name were the same, the course type was displayed instead of the sub-course type
+* Bugfix: Fixed a bug in the enrollments system: If there is no related page given, the course name is no longer a link
-= 2.2.0 - (17.04.2011) =
+* Bugfix: Fixed the bibtex import for several special chars = 2.2.0 - (17.04.2011) =
 * New: "order" option for the shortcodes [tplist], [tpcloud]
 * New: "type" option for the shortcodes [tplist], [tpcloud]